Dr Samuel Temidayo Osinubi

 Dayo joined the Percy FitzPatrick Institute of African Ornithology in July 2015 as a postdoctoral fellow working between the FitzPatrick Institute and the South African National Biodiversity Institute (SANBI).
 His research is focused on migration connectivity in and the effects of global change on intra-African migrant landbirds, particularly cuckoos, kingfishers and bee-eaters with a range across western, eastern and southern Africa.

-Shadrach Kerwillian.
-(2015).
-Developing a communication strategy for NGOs to better engage with corporate in addressing land-use challenges.
-MPhil.
-Conservation Leadership placement project, University of Cambridge, UK (co-supervisor)
+Shadrach Kerwillian (2015) Developing a communication strategy for NGOs to better engage with corporate in addressing land-use challenges.
+University of Cambridge, United Kingdom.
+MPhil Conservation Leadership Placement Project.

-Bitrus Kwanye (2013).
-Body condition and sperm quality of some bird species in Amurum Forest Reserve.
-MSc Conservation Biology research project, A.P.
-Leventis Ornithological Research Institute, Jos, Nigeria (supervisor)
+Bitrus Kwanye Zain (2013) Body condition and sperm quality of some bird species in Amurum Forest Reserve.
+AP Leventis Ornithological Research Institute, Jos, Nigeria.
+MSc Conservation Biology Student Project.

 Recent peer-reviewed publications

-Osinubi, S.T., Vugeh, Y., Briskie, J., Ottosson, U., Brown, J.A. & Chapman, H.M.
+Osinubi, S.T., Vugeh, Y., Briskie, J., Ottosson, U., Brown, J.A. and Chapman, H.M.
 2014.
 Association with riparian fragment by yellow-breasted boubou (Laniarius atroflavus) indicates need for wider-scale forest matrix conservation.
-Malimbus: Journal of West African Ornithology Vol. 36 (1) 47-57.
+Malimbus: Journal of West African Ornithology 36 (1) 47-57.

 BirdLife International.
 2008.
 Toolkit for Important Bird Area conservation in Africa (eds.
 Arinaitwe, J. & Osinubi, S.T.), pp 1-40; 66-69; 76-80.
 BirdLife International.